 Minor Pentatonic across the neck

-Covering the neck from the third fret of the bottom E string, all the way up to the twentieth fret of the top E string.
+Covering the neck from the third fret, low E string, up to the twentieth fret high E string.

 This illustrates the G minor pentatonic over multiple octaves.
 It’s a bit of a stretch for your fingers, but lends itself nicely to players who use legato, both with hammer ons and slides.
 Visualising your pentatonic shapes using this three note per string method, can open up various possibilities for new riffs whilst also connecting all of the boxes together.